benevpi/bugreport/_posts/2018-06-14-third-time-lucky.markdown

 Like the phoenix that rises from the ashes of the fire... insert bold but ultimately meaningless and grandiose introduction here
 <!--more-->

+We had a few recording issues due to six month's dust accumulating in the mics which we'll get sorted before next episode.

 ## News
 * [Shakti tape-out – another open source chip running linux](http://www.geekdave.in/2018/07/indias-first-risc-v-is-here-linux-boots.html)
 * [Google 5 beeeeelion dollar EU fine](https://www.bbc.co.uk/news/technology-44858238)